Medium now lets anyone publish behind its paywall

 Medium is expanding its subscription efforts today by allowing any author or publisher to join its partner program.

-That’s the program where readers can pay a monthly fee (currently $5) to access content behind a paywall (plus, they get early access to new features).
-The writers who participate will then get a share of the revenue, based on what CEO Ev Williams said is an evolving formula that includes things like how long people spent reading an article, as well as claps, where readers can explicitly show how much they liked it.
+That’s the program where readers can pay a monthly fee (currently $5) to access content behind a metered paywall (plus, they get early access to new features).
+The writers who participate will then get a share of the revenue, based on what CEO Ev Williams (pictured above) said is an evolving formula that includes things like how long people spent reading an article, as well as claps, where readers can explicitly show how much they liked it.

 Williams said the goal here is to fund high quality written content, particularly in a way that doesn’t require someone to either get a job with a big media company or to write for themselves with minimal compensation.